1240598Rafa/cogsi2526-1240598-1240601/CA5/README.md

 <missing>      4 weeks ago    /bin/sh -c #(nop)  ARG LAUNCHPAD_BUILD_ARCH     0B
 <missing>      4 weeks ago    /bin/sh -c #(nop)  ARG RELEASE                  0B

-Observations (to include here after running the commands)
+Multi-stage produces one again the smallest and most efficient final image, this is an ideal pattern for production Spring Boot deployments.

+### Final observations:

+The docker history analysis clearly shows the impact of different build strategies on image size and composition.

-Version 1 images are the heaviest (contain JDK, Gradle, source files).
+Version 1 images are the heaviest because they include the full JDK, the Gradle wrapper, the cache of the build, all downloaded dependencies and the full application source code.
+This makes them suitable for production environments.

-Version 2 images are lighter (only runtime + JAR).
+Version 2 images are lighter since they only contain the final JAR produced on the host, and the runtime environment.
+However the underlying base image (JDK) is still relatively heavy.

-Multi-stage images are typically the smallest because only the JRE and final JAR remain.
+Multi-stage images are typically the smallest and cleanest because the build tools only exist on the first stage, and the final image contains only a lightweight JRE, a compiled application JAR and a minimal runtime configuration.
+This approach reduces significantly the final image size, improves security, minimizes attack surface and follows industry best practices for deploying Java apps in containers.

 ## Resource Usage Analysis (docker stats)

-Commands used:
+To evaluate runtime performance, docker stats was executed on the Version 2 images of both applications.
+Version 2 was selected because it contains only the JAR file and the minimal runtime environment, without additional build tools or Gradle caches, providing the cleanest and most representative runtime metrics.

 Chat
 docker run --name chatstats -p 59001:59001 chatapp:v2 docker stats chatstats

+CONTAINER ID   NAME        CPU %     MEM USAGE / LIMIT     MEM %     NET I/O      BLOCK I/O   PIDS
+46f0a2d8755e   chatstats   0.05%     69.58MiB / 15.57GiB   0.44%     1.5kB / 0B   0B / 0B     19

+This means that while the application is running, the CPU usage is extremely low as the server is waiting for client connections, the memory usage is average, the PIDS means that JVM spawned a few internal threads, the network I/O was low since there were no messages being exchanged.

 Spring
 docker run --name springstats -p 8080:8080 springapp:v2 docker stats springstats

-Findings (to be filled in after measurement)

-CPU usage near 0% while idle

-Memory usage between ~40–150 MB depending on JVM

-Network usage increases only during requests/messages

-Disk I/O minimal in both apps
+CONTAINER ID   NAME          CPU %     MEM USAGE / LIMIT     MEM %     NET I/O       BLOCK I/O   PIDS
+37d895055116   springstats   0.11%     329.1MiB / 15.57GiB   2.06%     1.05kB / 0B   0B / 0B     46

+While the Spring app was running a heavier memory usage was registered, the CPU usage remained low since it was idle and the 46 PDSS reflect the many Spring threads such as request workers, async handlers, background schedulers and JVM internals.

+Both applications demonstrate low CPU usage during idle operation.
+The memory footprint differs significantly between the Chat (lightweight Java server) and the Spring Boot REST service (full-stack framework).
+These results confirm correct container operation and provide insight into expected runtime resource requirements.

 Remove the containers:

 docker rm -f chatstats springstats

 ## Publishing Images to Docker Hub

+docker login

 Chat
-docker tag chatapp:v1 <user>/chatapp:v1
+docker tag chatapp:v1 1240598/chatapp:v1
-docker tag chatapp:v2 <user>/chatapp:v2
+docker tag chatapp:v2 1240598/chatapp:v2
-docker tag chatapp:multi <user>/chatapp:multi
+docker tag chatapp:multi 1240598/chatapp:multi

-docker push <user>/chatapp:v1
+docker push 1240598/chatapp:v1
-docker push <user>/chatapp:v2
+docker push 1240598/chatapp:v2
-docker push <user>/chatapp:multi
+docker push 1240598/chatapp:multi

 Spring
-docker tag springapp:v1 <user>/springapp:v1
+docker tag springapp:v1 1240598/springapp:v1
-docker tag springapp:v2 <user>/springapp:v2
+docker tag springapp:v2 1240598/springapp:v2
-docker tag springapp:multi <user>/springapp:multi
+docker tag springapp:multi 1240598/springapp:multi

-docker push <user>/springapp:v1
+docker push 1240598/springapp:v1
-docker push <user>/springapp:v2
+docker push 1240598/springapp:v2
-docker push <user>/springapp:multi
+docker push 1240598/springapp:multi

-Links to the Docker Hub repositories should be inserted here.
+Here the user was 1240598.

+By accessing to https://hub.docker.com/u/1240598 we can clearly see the 2 reps and each of them has 3 tags that are the v1,v2 and multi.

 ## Errors Encountered and Solutions
 Error 1: ./gradlew: not found